EcologicalTraitData/traitdataform/cran-comments.md

+## Resubmission

-This is the first submission of the 'traitdataform' package.
+This is a resubmission.

+* The file LICENSE has been updated to complement the CRAN template.

 ## Test environments